parthpatel2019/parthpatel2019.github.io/README.md

 ## [My Interest - Machine Learning](https://p7patel.wixsite.com/parthpatel/links)

 I have a strong interest for machine learning.
-I have been constatnly developing my skills in it.
+I have been constantly developing my skills in it.
 No matter what machine learning project I am working on, some of my favorite commands are:
 ```
-model.train(x_train, x_test, y_train, y_test)
+model.train(x_train, y_train, x_test, y_test)
 model.accuracy()
 ```